ubuntor/TJIMO-2015/README.md

 - Individual Round question 2 should read "travels 80 spaces in 10 seconds".
 - Practice Team 6 answer and solution are incorrect.
 The answer should be 12000.
-Furthermore, the problem doesn't exactly make sense since the cost of a biology textbook then comes out to -$10.
+Furthermore, the problem doesn't exactly make sense since the cost of a biology textbook then comes out to negative $10.

 Usage
 ---